 Click here to view: Taking an Exposure History (CH2OPD2)

-- Symptoms improve or resolve when incitants are removed
+- Symptoms improve or disappear when the incitants are removed;

 These diagnostic criteria were then validated by University of Toronto researchers, who also determined additional symptoms common in people with MCS.

 - Having a stronger sense of smell than others.

 Bartha, L., et al., Multiple chemical sensitivity: a 1999 consensus.
 Archives of Environmental Health: An International Journal, 1999.
 54(3): p.
 147-149.